eclipse-threadx/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

     ![Termite settings](media/termite-settings.png)
 1. Select OK.
 1. Press the **Reset** button on the device.
 The button is black and is labeled on the device.
+1. In the **Termite** console, you should see serial prompt asking for Azure IoT device information.
+Use the information you saved from earlier and choose to store these credentials safely in flash. [photos to add here]

 1. In the **Termite** console, check the following checkpoint values to confirm that the device is initialized and connected to Azure IoT.

     |Checkpoint name|Output value|